nixworks/public/news/2009/08/10/README.md

 ##### Libya
 ### [ Libya and Chad sign seven agreements to boost trade, security and political co-operation. ](/news/2009/08/10/libya-and-chad-sign-seven-agreements-to-boost-trade-security-and-political-co-operation.md)
-_Context: seven agreements, Libya, Chad_
+_Context: Chad, Libya, seven agreements_

 ##### Austria
 ### [ Negotiators gather in Austria for informal talks aimed at unblocking a 34-year-old dispute between Morocco and the Western Sahara independence movement. ](/news/2009/08/10/negotiators-gather-in-austria-for-informal-talks-aimed-at-unblocking-a-34-year-old-dispute-between-morocco-and-the-western-sahara-independe.md)
-_Context: Western Sahara, Morocco, Austria_
+_Context: Austria, Morocco, Western Sahara_

 ##### Secret Intelligence Service
 ### [ The head of MI6 John Scarlett denies complicity in the alleged torture of British detainee Binyam Mohamed, as the government rejects calls for an inquiry. ](/news/2009/08/10/the-head-of-mi6-john-scarlett-denies-complicity-in-the-alleged-torture-of-british-detainee-binyam-mohamed-as-the-government-rejects-calls.md)